 The dwelling coverage portion of your homeowner’s insurance can help cover costs associated with rebuilding or repairing your home and attached structures due to damage caused by a covered risk, which usually includes tornadoes.
 Dwelling coverage can pay for wind damage to the house structure and everything that is attached to the home, including:

-Homeowner’s insurance claims can also help cover damage to things like fences, satellite dishes and antennas, which may be detached from the house.
+Homeowner’s insurance claims can also help cover damage to things like blown down fences, satellite dishes and antennas, which may be detached from the house.

 Personal property coverage can help pay for replacements or repairs of the belongings that were inside the home.
 This can include furniture, clothing, artwork, valuables and anything else that was damaged or destroyed by the storm.

 That is why it is of utmost importance to take photos or videos of everything that is inside your home before a tornado hits.
 Store files of the photos and videos in a place that is outside the home, such as on a personal website or in your email, so they are not lost in the storm as well.
 This way you can compare these pictures to photos taken after the storm to show what your personal belongings looked like before they were damaged.